Sustainment Center of Excellence pays tribute to fallen Soldier

-FORT LEE, Va. – The 244th Quartermaster Battalion here honored the life and service of Master Sgt.
-Lisa Maria Soto during a memorial service Feb.
-5 in Memorial Chapel.
-The 20-year-Soldier died from complications related to the coronavirus.
-She is survived by her three children, father and twin sister along with several other siblings.
+FORT LEE, Va. – Installation leaders and fellow Soldiers from the 244th Quartermaster Battalion gathered at Memorial Chapel here Feb.
+5 to honor the life and service of Master Sgt.
+Lisa Maria Soto, the first military member on post to die from complications related to the coronavirus.

+Soto was serving as 92Y Unit Supply Specialist Course instructor in the Quartermaster School’s Logistics Training Department.
+A native of Florence, South Carolina, she enlisted in the Army in 2000 and completed her initial military occupational skill training at Fort Lee.
+During her 20 years of dedicated military service, she deployed to Afghanistan and Iraq and had assignments to Germany, Fort Lee, Fort Jackson, S.C., and Fort Drum, N.Y.

+Soto’s awards and decorations include the Meritorious Service Medal, the Army Commendation Medal (2nd silver oak leaf cluster), the Army Achievement Medal (3rd bronze oak leaf cluster), the Good Conduct Medal (4th award), the National Defense Service Medal, the Afghanistan Campaign Medal (2 stars), the Iraqi Campaign Medal (1 star), the Global War on Terrorism Service Medal, the Noncommissioned Officer Professional Development Ribbon (numeral 3), the Army Service Medal, the overseas ribbon (3rd award), the NATO Medal and the Combat Action Badge.

 |Date Taken: